theheking/babs-rna-seq-2024/practical_overview/Week9_Differential_Expression.md

 ![DEGUST](../assets/img/goprofiler.png)

 Paste this list of geneIDs as input into gene ontology enrichment website and select run query.
-The top most enriched GO terms will be displayed in an assortment of figures.
-For example, one of the top enriched processes is circulatory system development, which is unsuprising as we are looking at genes that are DE in heart samples vs cerebellum.
+The topmost enriched GO terms will be displayed in an assortment of figures.
+For example, one of the top enriched processes is circulatory system development, which is unsurprising as we are looking at DE genes in heart samples vs cerebellum.
 ![DEGUST](../assets/img/goprofileroutput.png)

-Note the choice of background set is key for getting accurate results.
-This is because frequency of genes annotated to a GO term is relative to the entire background set.
+Note that choosing a background set is key to getting accurate results.
+This is because the frequency of genes annotated to a GO term is relative to the entire background set.
 [Gene Ontology Website](http://geneontology.org/docs/go-enrichment-analysis/) explains this articulately:

-**"For example, if the input list contains 10 genes and the enrichment is done for biological process in S. cerevisiae whose background set contains 6442 genes, then if 5 out of the 10 input genes are annotated to the GO term: DNA repair, then the sample frequency for DNA repair will be 5/10.
-Whereas if there are 100 genes annotated to DNA repair in all of the S. cerevisiae genome, then the background frequency will be 100/6442." **
+**"For example, if the input list contains 10 genes and the enrichment is done for a biological process in S. cerevisiae whose background set contains 6442 genes, then if 5 out of the 10 input genes are annotated to the GO term: DNA repair, then the sample frequency for DNA repair will be 5/10.
+If are 100 genes annotated to DNA repair in all of the S. cerevisiae genome, then the background frequency will be 100/6442."**

 Please explore all of the different figures.
-Depending on your samples and your biological question the results could be interesting or not...
+Depending on your samples and your biological question, the results could be interesting or not...